uswds/uswds-site/_data/accessibility-tests/_README.md

 ## Creating a new checklist file

-1. Create a new .yml file in the _data/checklists directory.
+1. Create a new .yml file in the _data/accessibility-tests directory.
-2. Give it a name that matches the component.name on the related component's checklist markdown file.
+2. Give it a name that matches the component.name on the related component's accessibility.md markdown file.
 3. Copy the following template into the file:
 ```yaml
 title: